Laser & Photonics Reviews

 Laser & Photonics Reviews is a bimonthly peer-reviewed scientific journal covering research on all aspects of optical science.
 It is published by Wiley-VCH and contains reviews and original papers/letters.
-The journal was established in 2007 by the founding editor-in-chief Theodor W. Hänsch (Ludwig Maximilian University of Munich).
+The journal was established in 2007 by the founding editor-in-chief Theodor W. Hänsch (LMU Munich).
 Originally, the journal only published review articles.
 Since 2012, it also contains original papers and letters.

-According to the Journal Citation Reports, the journal has a 2023 impact factor of 9.8.
+According to the Journal Citation Reports, the journal has a 2025 impact factor of 9.7.